 More bending (refraction) of the light rays is needed to focus on nearby objects, such as when reading.
 Less bending of light is needed to focus on objects far away.

-Age-related long sight is caused by normal ageing.
+Presbyopia is a vision problem caused by normal ageing.
 It usually begins at around 40 years of age.
 By the age of 45 years, most people will need reading glasses.
 If you already wear glasses or contact lenses, your prescription may alter as a result of age-related long sight.

 Age-related long sight may develop at a younger age if you already have long sight (hypermetropia).
 People who have a job that requires a lot of close-up work and people who live and work in a hot climate with lots of ultraviolet sunlight exposure are also at higher risk of premature age-related long sight.

-Initial symptoms may be difficulties with prolonged close-up work, with tiring (eye strain) of the eyes.
+Presbyopia symptoms may start with difficulties with prolonged close-up work, with tiring (eye strain) of the eyes.
 This may be worse in dim light.
 You may also notice difficulty in adjusting vision if you look quickly from a near object to a faraway one.
 This may progress to blurred vision when looking at objects close up and to headaches and eye strain when attempting close work.

-For people who already have contact lenses, reading glasses may be prescribed in addition to these.
-Another option is bifocal contact lenses, or wearing a different contact lens in each eye - one to allow near vision, the other for distance vision.
-The price of correcting one eye (effectively to make it slightly short-sighted) is some loss of distance vision in that eye - but the other eye retains good distance vision.
+For people who already have contact lenses, reading glasses may be prescribed in addition to these to treat presbyopia.
+Other options include bifocal or multifocal contact lenses, or wearing a different contact lens in each eye - one to allow near vision, the other for distance vision (monovision contact lenses).
+The disadvantage of correcting one eye (effectively to make it slightly short-sighted) is some loss of distance vision in that eye - but the other eye retains good distance vision.
 Usually the two eyes adapt to the differences between them, so that the patient can see near and far equally well.
 Distance vision can be slightly compromised - and some patients notice 'ghosting' (faint double vision) on distant objects which does not always resolve with time.

-Newer developments in laser eye surgery mean that various non-NHS options are now offered for age-related long sight.
+Various surgical options are now offered to correct presbyopia.
 Some of these work on the principle of correcting one eye for near vision, whilst correcting the other eye to give good distant vision:

 Kamra® corneal inlay

-The Kamra® corneal inlay was approved in 2015.
+The Kamra® corneal inlay was approved by the US FDA in 2015.
 The inlay is designed to eliminate the need for reading glasses among people between the ages of 45 and 60 years who have good distance vision without glasses but have problems seeing up close due to age-related long sight.

 The inlay is a small, thin opaque device with a tiny opening in the centre.
 It is surgically implanted in the central cornea, directly in front of the pupil of the eye.
 The central opening in the inlay creates a 'pinhole camera' effect.
 This effect, also seen if you look through a pinhole in a piece of paper, sharpens near vision while maintaining clear distance vision.

-The LASIK® surgeon fully corrects the distance vision of one eye (usually the dominant eye), and intentionally makes the non-dominant eye mildly nearsighted.
-The newly nearsighted eye sees near objects clearly without glasses, although its distant vision may be less good.
-So, after monovision LASIK®, the dominant eye takes the lead to provide clear distance vision and the non-dominant eye is responsible for sharpening near vision.
-If additional distance vision clarity is desired for specific activities after monovision LASIK®, special-purpose eyeglasses or contact lenses can be prescribed that optimise distance vision.
+The surgeon fully corrects the distance vision of one eye (usually the dominant eye), and intentionally makes the non-dominant eye mildly short-sighted.
+The newly short-sighted eye sees near objects clearly without glasses, although its distant vision may be less good.
+So, after monovision laser surgery, the dominant eye takes the lead to provide clear distance vision and the non-dominant eye is responsible for sharpening near vision.

 Monovision conductive keratoplasty (CK)

 CK uses low-level, radiofrequency energy to shrink fibres in the edge of the cornea to increase the curve and therefore increase its focusing power.
-Like monovision LASIK® one eye is corrected for close vision and the other left for distance vision.
+Like monovision laser eye surgery, one eye is corrected for close vision and the other left for distance vision.

-Monovision of any kind, whether it's monovision LASIK® or monovision with contact lenses, involves some compromise and not everyone adapts well to it.
-It's a good idea to try monovision with contact lenses before committing to a permanent surgical procedure, in case you are one of the small minority who don't adapt to it.
+Monovision of any kind involves some compromise and not everyone adapts well to it.
+It's a good idea to try monovision with contact lenses before committing to a permanent surgical procedure, in case you don't adapt to it.